 MISSOURI EXPOSED THE SOCIAL SECURITY NUMBERS OF OVER 100,000 TEACHERS ON IT’S PUBLIC WEBSITE; GOV. PARSONS GOT INDIGNANT WHEN ST. LOUIS-POST DISPATCH POINTED OUT THE BLATANT ERROR (AFTER GIVING THE BLUNDERING BUREAUCRATS TIME TO FIX IT) More

 THE CHESAPEAKE TODAY

-Ironically, the same request, for the name of employee, job title, annual salary and amount of overtime, in electronic form, was made to the St. Mary’s officials in 2011 and was promptly provided, without any extra and unrequested data – such as Social Security numbers.
+Ironically, the same request, for the name of the employee, job title, annual salary, and amount of overtime, in electronic form, was made to the St. Mary’s officials in 2011 and was promptly provided, without any extra and unrequested data – such as Social Security numbers.

 The Public Information Request specified that the response be made electronically, just as it was two years earlier, to facilitate a digital report to readers of the newspaper.

 The paper response, which was not requested, used nearly two hundred sheets of paper, in direct conflict with the Maryland Governor’s various Executive Orders dating back as far as 1991, such as 01.01.1991.20 6/25/91 Conservation of Paper by Units of State 45 Government.

 On April 28, 2014, Lt.
 Michael Gardiner sent an email asking for more time to prepare the information sought in the request.

 “I am asking for an extension regarding the request for overtime of Sheriff’s Office personnel.
 The information has to be prepared by the accounting office, and they advised me this morning that it is a time consuming task as the data is entered by employee number and it does not differentiate between sworn and unsworn personnel.
 I apologize for any inconvenience this may cause you.
 I will forward you the information electronically as soon as it becomes available to me.”